shai1712/WeSchedule/README.md

 # WeSchedule
 Build Schedule For Elementary School.
-This Project Made as a Part Of Final Project At Software Engineering Studies in SCE College.
+This Project Made As a Part Of Final Project At Software Engineering Studies In SCE College.